Real life experience is the most important factor in developing your skills.

 All sessions are scheduled on Wednesdays for the first three months of the trimester, and the fourth month is "fallow" - it is time for you to rest from the work, to allow your brain to make connections, to revisit your notes, and think through different options that could have been explored.
 This schedule will help you to stay on target with your goals but avoid burnout!

 The Clinical Herbalist coursework is self-paced just like the Family & Community courses are - so that work can be done on your own time, either concurrently with your live work if you have passed the Community exam, or you can complete it in its entirety first if you are transferring from another school or if you prefer to work sequentially.
-You may not participate in the Live Mentorship if you have not completed or are currently enrolled in the Clinical Herbalist coursework.
+In order to participate in the Live Mentorship, you must have completed or be currently enrolled in the full Clinical Herbalist coursework bundle.

 All of that coursework can be done on your own schedule - you do not have to be live online at any certain time to complete the coursework.
 The only live sessions are when you're actually in clinic, and in clinical roundtable.